elizabethadelaide/bigSleeper/README.md

 # Image processing

-Each image is first processes using a Haas filter with for both frontal and profile facial features.
+Each image is first processes using a Haar filter with for both frontal and profile facial features.
 The detected facial rectangles are isolated and saved into separated images.

 ![Just a face](preprocess/face.jpg)